 A child who has been raised by a stepfather may be adopted if he wants to become the child's legal parent and the biological father consents or there is a basis to terminate parental rights.
 In Kansas, a step father's rights may be terminated if the parent has failed or refused to assume the duties of a parent for two consecutive years immediately prior to the filing of the adoption petition or is incapable of giving such consent.

 Adoption is finalized with a decree of adoption.
 The child being adopted is required to consent to the adoption of the child is over age 14.
 After the adoption decree is issued by the court, it will be sent to the state Department of Vital Statistics so a new birth certificate can be issued.

-Have more questions about filing for adoption in and around Overland Park, Kansas?
+Have more questions about filing for adoption in and around Overland Park, Kansas, or in Missouri?
 Call today to schedule a free consultation.

 Adoption may be a simple or complex process, depending on whether the biological parents consent and whether or not the adoption involves other areas of law.
 The types of adoption are as follows:

 Agency Adoption - Adoption agencies screen potential adoptive parents and assist the birth parents in the selection of an adoptive family.

 Independent or Private Adoption- An attorney may facilitate an adoption when the birth parents want to place a child for adoption with a chosen adoptive family.